Yul310/FR_Exercise/README.md

 # FR_Exercise

-I used Express since I thought using a light weight framework is better for this assignment.
+Express & Liquid were used since using lightweight frameworks seems better for this assignment.

 ## Dependencies